sirinartk/lighthouse/docs/auth/README.md

 ## Puppeteer

-We can use Puppeteer - a browser automation tool - to manipulate a setup a session programatically.
+We can use Puppeteer - a browser automation tool - to programatically setup a session.

 1. Launch a new browser.
 1. Navigate to the login page.